 - Network: Connect with other hygienists to learn about market rates and opportunities in your desired area.

 While salary is important, remember to weigh it against quality of life, workplace culture, and benefits.
-The highest-paying job isn't always the best fit.
-By combining strategic career choices with the data in this guide, you can build a financially rewarding and personally satisfying career in dental hygiene.
+The higher compensation does not always align with overall job satisfaction.
+By combining strategic career choices with the data in this guide, you can build a sustainable and well-compensated career in dental hygiene.

 Written by: MedSalaryData Editorial Team